NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 No provision was made to delete a case or walk in within the grid view.
 To delete a case or walk in, assign it to a rack, then delete it from the layout view.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/iHTDiHif2_U" allowfullscreen></iframe>

-*Above: This video demonstrates the new refrigeration features added to OpenStudio 1.2.0.
-These feature will be expanded in future releases.*

-<iframe width="640" height="360" src="https://www.youtube.com/embed/NRo9k0Rjfw8?start=57&end=166" allowfullscreen></iframe>

-*Above: The video above provides an introduction to the grid view provide for refrigeration.*

 ------

 ## VRF Systems